ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * Rely on EBS/instance store for disk space
   * Advantage over λ=>time limit, limited runtimes, limited disk space

+### AWS Wavelength
-### AWS Wavelength: extend VPC and its resources via desired subnets to include a wavelength zone, embedding within 5G networks providing ultra-low latency
+* extend VPC and its resources via desired subnets to include a wavelength zone, embedding within 5G networks providing ultra-low latency

-### AWS Data Exchange: service in AWS for customers to find, subscribe to, and use third-party data in the AWS Cloud
+### AWS Data Exchange
+* service in AWS for customers to find, subscribe to, and use third-party data in the AWS Cloud

-### AWS Serverless Application Repository: managed repository with AWS for serverless applications allowing for storage/sharing that doesn't need to be cloned, built, packaged, published to AWS
+### AWS Serverless Application Repository
+* managed repository with AWS for serverless applications allowing for storage/sharing that doesn't need to be cloned, built, packaged, published to AWS

-### AWS Elastic Transcoder: highly scalable/cost-efficient service to convert (or 'transcode') media files (video/audio) to format(s) that will be playable on devices, tablets, desktops, etc. The transaction takes place between a source and destination S3 bucket.
+### AWS Elastic Transcoder
+* highly scalable/cost-efficient service to convert (or 'transcode') media files (video/audio) to format(s) that will be playable on devices, tablets, desktops, etc. The transaction takes place between a source and destination S3 bucket.

 ### Amazon Personalize:
   * Fully managed ML service to build real-time personalized recommendations applications